scrapy/scrapy/docs/intro/tutorial.rst

 Introduction to Selectors
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-There are several ways to extract data from web pages, Scrapy uses a mechanism based on `XPath`_ expressions called :ref:`XPath selectors <topics-selectors>`.
+There are several ways to extract data from web pages.
+Scrapy uses a mechanism based on `XPath`_ expressions called :ref:`XPath selectors <topics-selectors>`.
 For more information about selectors and other extraction mechanisms see the :ref:`XPath selectors documentation <topics-selectors>`.